Tejuino: Carbohydrate content

 Reports in the analytical chemistry and food science literature have sampled a wide variety of tejuino varietals and have found carbohydrate content to range from approximately 50g to 80g per 8 oz serving.
 This is at least double, if not more than, the sugar content of a Coca-Cola beverage of similar volume.

 Alcohol content

 Since tejuino is only allowed to ferment for a couple of days at most, the alcohol content is actually very low.
-There is a common myth among Mexicans that one can get drunk from drinking too much tejuino; however, this is usually due to the addition of small amounts of beer in some recipes rather than the alcohol content of the tejuino itself.
+There is a common misconception among Mexicans that one can get drunk from drinking too much tejuino; however, this is usually due to the addition of small amounts of beer in some recipes rather than the alcohol content of the tejuino itself.
 If allowed to ferment more than a few days, however, alcohol content can further increase to levels consistent with a mild, non-distilled alcoholic beverage.